domRiddle/ASF/Commands.md

 In order to do that, we need to execute following commands:

 `start MySteamGuardBot` -> Bot will attempt to log in, fail due to AuthCode needed, then stop due to running in `Headless` mode.
-We need this in order to make Steam network send us auth code on our e-mail.
+We need this in order to make Steam network send us auth code on our e-mail - if there was no need for that, we'd skip this step entirely.

 `input MySteamGuardBot SteamGuard ABCDE` -> We set `SteamGuard` input of `MySteamGuardBot` bot to `ABCDE`.
 Of course, `ABCDE` in this case is auth code that we got on our e-mail.